Moldovan president Igor Dodon surrounded by speakers inside the Palace of the Republic

-Politicians and religious leaders met with die-hard anti-abortion and anti-LGBT rights activists in the Moldovan capital of Chișinău for the World Congress of Families (WCF) this month.
-Organised by US activists, it was heavily attended by Russian politicians, including members of President Putin’s inner circle.
+Politicians and religious leaders met with die-hard anti-abortion and anti-LGBT rights activists in the Moldovan capital of Chișinău for the World Congress of Families (WCF) annual summit this month.
+It was heavily attended by Russian politicians, including members of President Putin’s inner circle.

 The US-based International Organization for the Family (IOF) organised the event.
-It’s designated an anti-LGBT extremist hate group by the Southern Poverty Law Center (SPLC).
-This was their 12th annual congress, the third consecutive year held in eastern Europe, and the second attended by 50.50.
+The WCF is designated an anti-LGBT extremist hate group by the Southern Poverty Law Center (SPLC).
+This was the group’s 12th annual congress, the third consecutive year it has been held in eastern Europe, and the second attended by 50.50.

-White dancers in white dresses and bridal veils swayed in rhythm whilst a man and woman performed a duet about “love, your motherland and you,” accompanied by a live orchestra.
+White dancers in white dresses and bridal veils swayed in rhythm while a man and woman performed a duet about “love, your motherland and you,” accompanied by a live orchestra.

-Presidential troops guarded the entrance to the World Congress of Families.
+Presidential troops guarded the entrance to the World Congress of Families meeting

-Moldova’s President Igor Dodon received the most applause of the opening ceremony when he suggested banning “propaganda festivals” that promote “sexual minorities” – how LGBT individuals were described throughout the event, though some speakers also used terms like “transgressions” and “perversions.”
+Moldova’s president Igor Dodon received the most applause of the opening ceremony when he suggested banning “propaganda festivals” that promote “sexual minorities”.
+This is how LGBT individuals were described throughout the event, though some speakers also used terms like “transgressions” and “perversions”.
 These festivals “should be restricted, or even outlawed,” he said.

 One such oligarch, Konstantin Malofeev, is thought to be a key funder of Russia’s annexation of Crimea and is rumoured to have footed some of the cost of this year’s glitzy WCF.
 He runs Russia’s largest Orthodox charity, St Basil the Great.

-Russian politician and member of Putin’s inner-circle Elena Mizulina was among several WCF delegates sanctioned by the EU and US amidst the Crimea crisis, and there was some head-jerking praise for Putin alongside repeated claims about the ‘natural family’ being the “backbone” of every society.
+Russian politician and member of Putin’s inner-circle Elena Mizulina was among several WCF delegates sanctioned by the EU and US during the Crimea crisis, and there was some head-jerking praise for Putin alongside repeated claims about the “natural family” being the “backbone” of every society.

 Mizulina is a bit of a WCF hero for introducing Russia’s anti-LGBT ‘propaganda’ laws that rights activists say led to a doubling of hate crimes against LGBT individuals.
 She also sponsored a law to decriminalise ‘moderate’ domestic violence, arguing that previous legislation was “interfering with families”.

-Panel sessions focused on how to roll back women’s reproductive rights; fight efforts for comprehensive sexual education (CSE) for young people; defeat ”gender ideology”; achieve success in political campaigns; and how to use social and online media to recruit and radicalise new audiences who can “stand for the natural family.”
+Panel sessions focused on how to: roll back women’s reproductive rights; fight efforts for comprehensive sexual education (CSE) for young people; defeat ”gender ideology”; achieve success in political campaigns; and use social and online media to recruit and radicalise new audiences who can “stand for the natural family”.

-Dimitry Smirnov, a representative of Russian Orthodox Patriarch, addressing delegates.
+Dimitry Smirnov, a representative of the Russian Orthodox Patriarch, addressing delegates

-Attendees’ idea of the ‘natural family’ was summed up by Dimitry Smirnov, a representative of Russian Orthodox Patriarch.
+Attendees’ idea of the “natural family” was summed up by Dimitry Smirnov, a representative of the Russian Orthodox Patriarch.

 Sharing a stage with Smirnov was Cardinal Pietro Parolin, the Vatican’s secretary of state and most senior official after the pope.

-Baskerville is a professor at Patrick Henry College in the US, also previously addressed the white nationalist Mencken Club along with white supremacist and Donald Trump cheerleader Richard Spencer.
+Baskerville, a professor at Patrick Henry College in the US, also previously addressed the white nationalist Mencken Club, along with white supremacist and Donald Trump cheerleader Richard Spencer.

 Also on this panel was Benjamin Harris-Quinney, president of the UK’s oldest conservative think tank the Bow Group, which made headlines last year for offering discounted tickets to their events to members of Traditional Britain Group – which called for the repatriation of black people to their “natural homelands”.